-Visual cues and listening can help convey the three primary uses of the future tense.
+Visual and audio cues can help convey the three primary uses of the future tense.
 Calendars are used for plans and schedules.
 Images containing action can be used for predictions.
 Teaching with the aid of images can help clarify the future tense for students.

 Expanding on the above, this exercise includes another instance when the future tense is used: schedules.
 The present tense is used for talking about scheduled activities in the future.